 FI 313 Investments.
-A fundamental introduction to the markets for securities and investments of stocks, bonds, mutual funds, derivatives and other marketable securities; an analysis of investment risk and the efficient market hypothesis will also be covered.
+A fundamental introduction to the markets for securities and investments of stocks, bonds, mutual funds, derivatives and other marketable securities; and analysis of investment risk and the efficient market hypothesis will also be covered.
 Topics include investment objectives, determinants of investment value, investment choices, valuation of securities and personal investment administration.
 The course will utilize Excel for developing investments modeling such as asset pricing and valuation, company analysis, differentiating between a security's systematic and unsystematic portion of risk and bond valuations.
-Prerequisite: FI 201 and MA 108.
-Offered in fall semester of even years.
+Prerequisites: Finance 201 and Mathematics 108.
+Offered in Fall semester of even years.

-FI 413 Money, Credit and Financial Institutions.
+FI 413 Money, Credit, and Financial Institutions.
 Analyze financial institutions with particular emphasis on commercial and central banking.
-Examine the role of financial markets and institutions in the economy, and the effects of the Federal Reserve's monetary and regulatory policies.
+Examine the role of financial markets and institutions in the economy, and the effects of the Federal Reserves monetary and regulatory policies.
 The course focuses on the workings of various financial markets and how financial institutions and other users interact with financial markets.
 Topics include interest rates, money and capital markets, innovations in capital markets, credit risk and asset and liability management in the context of financial regulation.
-Prerequisite: FI 201.
-Offered in fall semester of odd years.
+Prerequisite: Financial 201.
+Offered in Fall semester of odd years.

-FI414 Working Capital Management.
-Exposure to corporate decisions in restructuring and managing working capital and assessing the risks and returns of corporate decisions. topics include management of short-term assets and liabilities, financial statement analysis, planning, budgeting, and bankruptcy.
+FI 414 Working Capital Management.
+Exposure to corporate decisions in restructuring and managing working capital and assessing the risks and returns of corporate decisions.
+Topics include management of short-term assets and liabilities, financial statement analysis, planning, budgeting and bankruptcy.
 Financial calculator and Excel functions utilized in all facets of working capital decision making.
-Prerequisite: FI 201.
-Offered in spring semester of even years.
+Prerequisite: Financial 201.
+Offered in Spring of even years.

 MG 201 Management.
 This course introduces students to various perspectives of management theory and practice.
 Managerial functions, activities and behaviors are examined.
 Specific topics include: leadership, motivation, planning, production management, decision making, organizing, communication and management ethics.
 Prerequisites: Accounting 101 and Economics 101 or Economics 102.
 Offered fall and spring semesters.